-Information About Aswan High Dam Egypt, tours and Online Booking
+Information About Aswan High Dam Egypt, tours, Booking

 Further details about Aswan High Dam Egypt:

 Aswan High Dam was an engineering miracle when it built.
 It contains 18 times the material which used in the Great Pyramid of Giza.
 The Dam is 11,811 feet long, 3215 feet thick at the base and and 364 feet tall.
 Today, the dam it provides irrigation and electricity for the whole of Egypt.
 In fact, Aswan Old Dam built by the British between 1898 and 1902, 6 km down river.
 Both of the High Dam and Aswan Old dam provide the visitors with wonderful views.
 From the top of the two Mile long Aswan High Dam you can gaze across Lake Nasser.
 The huge reservoir created the lake when it built.
 The dam also provides a view to Kalabsha temple in the south and the huge power station to the north.

 In fact, Aswan High Dam created a 30% increase in the cultivatable land in Egypt.
 It also raised the water table for the Shara as far away as Algeria.
 The electricity producing capability of the Dam doubled Egypt’s available supply.
 The High Dam added a new aspect to Egypt and a new environment as well.
 In fact, Lake Nasser which created by the Dam is some 500 miles long.
 Furthermore, it indeed is the world’s largest artificial lake.